 Medical Editor: John P. Cunha, DO, FACOEP

-Hectorol (doxercalciferol liquid filled capsule) is used to reduce elevated intact parathyroid hormone (iPTH) levels in the treatment of secondary hyperparathyroidism in patients undergoing chronic renal dialysis.
-It is a form of Vitamin D. This medication is available in generic form.
-Common side effects include headache, upset stomach, constipation, nausea, vomiting, or tiredness.
+Hectorol (doxercalciferol liquid filled capsule) is a form of Vitamin D used to reduce elevated intact parathyroid hormone (iPTH) levels in the treatment of secondary hyperparathyroidism in patients undergoing chronic renal dialysis.
+Hectorol is available in generic form.
+Common side effects of Hectorol include headache, upset stomach, constipation, nausea, vomiting, or tiredness.
+Contact your doctor if you experience side effects from Hectorol such as decreased appetite, dry mouth, weakness, dizziness, metallic taste in the mouth, muscle or bone pain, increased thirst or urination, shortness of breath, or itching.

 The recommended initial adult dose of Hectorol is 10 mcg administered three times weekly at dialysis (approximately every other day).
 The maximum recommended dose is 20 mcg administered three times a week at dialysis for a total of 60 mcg per week.
 Hectorol may interact with antacids containing magnesium, digoxin, vitamin D supplements, mineral oil, or cholestyramine.
 Tell your doctor all medications and supplements you use.
 Tell your doctor if you are pregnant before using Hectorol.
 It is unknown if this medication passes into breast milk.
 Consult your doctor before breastfeeding.